LumaTeam/Luma3DS/README.md

 **Credits:**

  Cakes team for teaching me a few things and just being helpful in general!
-And for ROP/mset related code.
+And for ROP/mset related code, and crypto libs.

  3DBREW for saving me plenty of reverse engineering time.